 During the August in-person meeting, the Officers went over the Framework in detail.
 At this meeting, the Commission expressed its general agreement with the three priorities.

-A dThis draft Strategic Plan was published on September 30th with comments due on November 15th.
-The Insurance Compact Office conducted a webinar on four occasions to walk through the Strategic Plan and answer clarifying questions.
-An opportunity for comment and discussion was provided during the October 28th Management Committee conference callis now subject to written comments until November 1st.
+This draft Strategic Plan is now subject to written comments until November 1st.
 Further discussion will be held during the Management Committee call on October 28th and at the in-person meeting in Austin on December 9th with the goal of finalizing and adopting the Strategic Plan.